Bachelor of Biomedical Sciences

 Minor Options and Electives

-Students can plan their study with the remaining 90 credits in various manners.
-They may opt to take a minor and/or electives offered within the BBiomedSc curriculum or offered in other curricula.
+Students can plan their studies to acquire the remaining 90 credits by various combinations.
+They may opt to take a minor and/or electives offered within the BBiomedSc curriculum or from other curricula.
 The minor options offered in the BBiomedSc curriculum include:

 Minor in Biotechnology & Clinical Research